pawelc/docs/toread_finance.md

-2020 - Robustness in the Optimization of Risk Measures 2020 - Deep Replication of a Runoff Portfolio (https://arxiv.org/abs/2009.05034) 2020 - Hierarchical Risk Parity: Accounting for Tail Dependencies in Multi-Asset Multi-Factor Allocations 2021 - https://deepdow.readthedocs.io/
+2020 - Robustness in the Optimization of Risk Measures 2020 - Deep Replication of a Runoff Portfolio (https://arxiv.org/abs/2009.05034) 2020 - Hierarchical Risk Parity: Accounting for Tail Dependencies in Multi-Asset Multi-Factor Allocations 2020 - TriSNAR: A Three-Layer Sparse Estimator for Large-Scale Network AutoRegressive Models 2021 - https://deepdow.readthedocs.io/
 2021 - http://nakisa.org/
 2021 - Bayes risk, elicitability, and the Expected Shortfall